palzhj/u4FCPv2/README.md

 The I/O capability of u4FCP & uRTM can be further enhanced with four [VITA-57.1 FPGA Mezzanine Cards (FMC)](https://ohwr.org/projects/fmc-projects/wiki/fmc-standard) through the high-pin-count sockets.

-Either of these two boards can be used independently bench-top prototyping.
+> :memo: **Note:** Either of these two boards can be used independently bench-top prototyping.

 ## Board Specifications